Explore London

 Address: Camden Lock, Chalk Farm Road London

 Camden Market is one of the most exciting shopping experiences London has to offer.
-Even if you're just browsing, the market is definitely worth a visit with its huge variety of food, antiques, bric-a-brac and clothing stalls, bars, nightspots and crowds of people ranging from the beautiful to the bizarre.
+Even if you're just browsing, Camden Market is still definitely worth a visit for its huge variety of food, antiques, bric-a-brac and clothing stalls, bars, nightspots and crowds of people ranging from the beautiful to the bizarre.
 Although the punk scene in London has gone underground, it still seems to flourish here, and you're sure to bump into some interesting characters.
+Just be sure to ask permission before photographing anyone.
+Boat rides are also available on the canal which passes through Camden Lock - a fun way to spend some time between browsing the stalls.
+Although Camden attracts mostly the young and trendy, the market has become more commercial and mainstream than it once was and some real bargains can be found.<br /><br />

 Greenwich